JasperFx/marten/documentation/documentation/documents/querying/sql.md

 The best resource for this topic might just be [the unit tests](https://github.com/JasperFx/Marten/blob/master/src/Marten.Testing/query_by_sql_where_clause_Tests.cs).

 ## Asynchronous Queries

 You can also query asynchronously with user supplied SQL:

 <[sample:using-queryasync]>

+### Non-generic Overloads

+The SQL queries described above can also be performed through the non-generic IQuerySession extensions, which allow for providing the document type during runtime.
+The sample below demonstrates this feature together with the C# `dynamic` type.

+<[sample:sample-query-type-parameter-overload]>

 ## Named Parameter Queries